 Our financial statements have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS").
 All dollar amounts contained in this MD&A are expressed in Canadian dollars, unless otherwise specified.

-Where we say "we", "us", "our", the "Company" or "MegumaGold", we mean MegumaGold Corp. (formerly Coronet Metals Inc.) and/or its subsidiaries, as it may apply.
+Where we say "we", "us", "our", the "Company" or "MegumaGold", we mean MegumaGold Corp. and/or its subsidiaries, as it may apply.

 OVERVIEW AND DESCRIPTION OF BUSINESS